Experiment 11 — Cardiac Arrhythmia

 Configuration — Baseline: first 30s of each record.
 Window: 1080 samples (3s), step 360 (1s). Δ threshold: 0.3.
 Channels: MLII (modified limb lead II) + V1 or V5.

 Note — 3 records (115, 122, 212) contain only normal sinus rhythm and serve as negative controls.
-45 of the original 48 records were processed (3 excluded due to signal quality issues).
+39 of the original 48 records were processed (6 unavailable due to PhysioNet server errors).

 ← Back to all experiments